innotexak/bill-vending-by-innocent/README.md

 ## 🏗️ Architecture Overview

-The system follows a microservices-inspired architecture with clear separation of concerns:

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐
 │   Wallet API    │    │ Transaction API │    │   Bill API      │